 Jessica: It's really cool.
 You mentioned growing up in foster care what are some---if you're feel welcome to share, what are some misconceptions you think that are associated with people who grew up in the foster care system?

 Zani talks about the misconceptions associated with people who grew up in the foster care system

 Zani: I feel like a lot of misconceptions is that the kids will end up being like their parents, like my mom.
 The reason why my brother and I got taken away was because she was using meth and my grandmother called DHS on her and so that's why but my brother and I turned out fine.
-We both graduated high school which my mom never did and he didn't go to college but I went to college for a little bit and like another misconceptions is like especially when you're a kid in school like how I was, a lot of teachers expect you to like either not be that smart for some reason or you're going to be like the bad kid.
-Like I had an old friend who was originally my best friend, her mom disliked me because I came from a foster home and because I was a little bit more outgoing and she would always tell her Oh, you're going to get into trouble if you stay friends with her and so she left me.
-She was actually my first friend I ever made when I got taken away, and moved to like a whole new city and went to a whole new school like she was my very first friend so that really hurt to know that's how her mom thought of me and really convinced her to not be friends with me because they assumed I would do bad things in life and if they looked at me now I really didn't.
+We both graduated high school which my mom never did and he didn't go to college but I went to college for a little bit and another misconceptions is like especially when you're a kid in school like how I was, a lot of teachers expect you to either not be that smart for some reason or you're going to be like the bad kid.
+I had an old friend who was originally my best friend, her mom disliked me because I came from a foster home and because I was a little bit more outgoing and she would always tell her Oh, you're going to get into trouble if you stay friends with her and so she left me.
+She was actually my first friend I ever made when I got taken away, and moved to a whole new city and went to a whole new school.
+She was my very first friend so that really hurt to know that's how her mom thought of me and really convinced her to not be friends with me because they assumed I would do bad things in life and if they looked at me now, I really didn't.